Stephanie Martel, PhD

 I am the sole 2019-2020 recipient of the Frank Knox Award for Excellence in Teaching.

 Each year, the Alma Mater Society of Queen's University honours professors who have demonstrated an outstanding commitment to the education of students of Queen's University through their teaching excellence.
-The award is the highest honour which is given to instructors of Queen's by students.
+The award is the highest honour given to instructors of Queen's by students.

 Undergraduate